2001 Central and peripheral nervous system infection, immunity, and inflammation in

 predictive of higher levels of infection.
 These data demonstrate that Lyme

-neuroborreliosis is a persistent infection, that spirochetal presence is a
+neuroborreliosis is a persistent infection, that spirochetal presence is

 necessary but not sufficient condition for inflammation, and that antibody